flutter/website/src/desktop.md

 #### Command line

 To create a new app that includes desktop support
-(in addition to mobile support), run the following commands, substituting `myapp` with the name of your project:
+(in addition to mobile and web support), run the following commands, substituting `myapp` with the name of your project:

 ```terminal